Emergence of Functionally Differentiated Structures via Mutual Information Minimization in Recurrent Neural Networks: Models and Methods

 where $\hat{I}$ is the MI estimated by the SM, $\lambda_{\textrm{reg}}$ is the weight for the regularization term, and $\lambda_I$ is the weight for the MI minimization.
 The MM's parameters are updated using the optimizer to minimize this total loss.
 The inclusion of the MI term in the MM's loss function drives the formation of functionally differentiated modules because neural groups develop to minimize their statistical dependencies.

-\subsection{Modularity and separability}
+\subsubsection{Modularity and separability}

 We use modularity as a quantitative measure of the extent to which a network can be divided into distinct modules or communities.
 A higher modularity value indicates that connections within modules are dense whereas connections between modules are sparse~\citep{newman2018networks}.
+In our analysis, the group membership of each neuron is predetermined and remains fixed throughout training, as specified in Section MM.
+The modularity index Q measures how well the learned network structure aligns with this predefined partition into groups $g^{(1)}$ and $g^{(2)}$.
 Following the approach by \cite{newman2004analysis} for weighted networks, we define modularity as follows.
-Consider a non-directed, weighted, and connected network with $N$ nodes divided into $C$ different groups, where group membership of node $i$ is denoted by $s_i$.
+Consider a undirected, weighted, and connected network with $N$ nodes divided into $C$ different groups, where group membership of node $i$ is denoted by $s_i$.
 Let $A_{ij} \geq 0$ represent the weight of the connection between nodes $i$ and $j$, $k_i = \sum_j A_{ij}$ be the sum of all connection weights to node $i$, and $A_{\text{total}} = \frac{1}{2}\sum_{ij} A_{ij}$ be the total sum of all connection weights in the network.
 Modularity $Q$ is then defined as

 where $\delta(s_i,s_j)$ is the Kronecker delta function, equal to 1 if nodes $i$ and $j$ belong to the same group and 0 otherwise.
 This measure quantifies how much the actual connection pattern deviates from what would be expected in a random network with the same node degrees.